Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Travel around the neighborhoods of your target city to see what areas you’re drawn to.

-Here are the best cities for Millennials in 2022.
+Here are the best cities for young adults in 2022.

 Consider your commute distance to work and what amenities are important to you.
 If you prefer outdoor activities, access to restaurants, theaters, shopping, or all of the above, make sure your target area meets your needs.